oychao/jsx-dom-render/README.md

 NOTE: Instead of `className` and `onClick` (etc.), jsx-dom-render use `class` to create class attribute and `onclick` (etc.) to bind event listeners.

-Currently creating inline style with JavaScript Object is **NOT** supported.

 ## License

 [![](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)](http://www.wtfpl.net/)